 What terms are most frowned upon in the impression?

 Also, do not use the statement clinical correlation is recommended.
-Our job as radiologists is to correlate the radiological findings with the clinical findings.
-It is considered to be a lazy unhelpful statement in all situations.
+We, as radiologists, need to correlate the radiological findings with the clinical findings.
+Clinicians consider this phrase to be a lazy, unhelpful statement almost all the time.
 Don’t make the radiologist look bad!!!

-There are other terms that you will find that may irk some radiologists.
+In addition, you will discover other terms that may irk some radiologists.
 Others may not care as much.
-I remember one attending who hated the use of the phrase lung zone and the use of the word infiltrates on a chest film.
+I remember one attending who hated the phrase lung zone and the word infiltrates on a chest film.
 To this day, I do not use these phrases in my dictation because I do not think they are specific.
-However, I often come across these phrases in other radiologist’s reports.
+However, I often come across these phrases in other radiologists’ reports.
 So, you still need to abide by the quirks and specificities of individual radiology attendings.
 In the end, it is their name at the end of the report!!!

-To start, structured reporting is basically a report itemizing the different findings in list form.
-Usually, it is organ based and may be a fill in the blank or a menu choice of items that the radiologist needs to pick.
-Using structured reporting vs. prose dictation styles is an area of controversy.
-Newly minted radiologists will more often apply the rules of structured reporting dictations and seasoned radiologists tend to use a more flexible prose style.
-But, there is a significant cross-pollination of both styles at all points in the career of radiologists.
-There is a great article from Radiology called Structured Reporting: Patient Care Enhancement or Productivity Nightmare.
-(1) I highly recommend you go to this URL if you are interested in learning the advantages and disadvantages of each style of dictation.
-However, I will summarize by saying that the key to a thorough and understandable dictation regardless of the style is to remember to adopt your own mental checklist and stick to the same program each time you make a dictation.
+I found a great article from Radiology called Structured Reporting: Patient Care Enhancement or Productivity Nightmare.
+(1) In fact, I highly recommend you go to this URL if you are interested in learning the advantages and disadvantages of each style of dictation.
+However, I will summarize by saying that the key to a thorough and understandable dictation, regardless of the style, is to remember to create your mental checklist and stick to the same program each time you do a dictation.
 You may adopt either style, as both can be appropriate.
 Some departments, however, may have standardized dictations and may require the use of either of these styles.
 So, you need to abide by the rules of your department!

-Learning the basic mechanics of dictation is a rapid process.
-However, learning to dictate reports that are concise, relevant, and useful for the clinician takes the four years of residency and beyond to really hone your skills.
+You will learn the basic mechanics of dictation rapidly.
+However, learning to dictate concise, relevant, and valuable reports for the clinician takes four years of residency and beyond to hone your skills.
 I hope the guidelines above make your transition to a more professional dictation style a bit quicker and easier!